Peter-Schorn/SpotifyAPIServer/README.md

     </tr>
   </tbody>
 </table>

- see [`ClientCredentialsTokensRequest`](https://peter-schorn.github.io/SpotifyAPI/Structs/ClientCredentialsTokensRequest.html), which can be used to encode this data.
+See [`ClientCredentialsTokensRequest`](https://peter-schorn.github.io/SpotifyAPI/Structs/ClientCredentialsTokensRequest.html), which can be used to encode this data.

 **Response**